psfinaki/jekyll-now/_posts/2017-10-3-Error-Alerting-In-Azure.md

 It is not possible in this case because with time blobs keep appearing in new folders.
 The format of their paths is _/year/month/day/hour/_, so new folders may appear every hour.
 I was desperate to find some wildcards but all in vain.

 So I had to find less elegant solution.
 I read [this article](http://www.chrisjohnson.io/2016/04/24/parsing-azure-blob-storage-logs-using-azure-functions/) where the guy basically faced the same problem but his approach of solving it seemed too cumbersome for me and too much coding for such a task.
+I applied a different approach.

 ### 2.1 Manually schedule the task